khalidtakar/Alt-F4/MainProject/README.txt

   system
   setup

+Table rows can be clicked to display additional relevant options for row

+Not all currencies work in API, stick to common such as: USD, GBP

 To use backup and restore you need to:
 	-download mySqlServer
 	-setup path system variable for mysql cmd commands